-The Rainbow Flag Award is a national quality assurance framework for primary schools, secondary schools, SEND schools and colleges.
+The Rainbow Flag Award is a national quality assurance framework for all schools and youth-centred organisations.
 The award focuses on positive LGBT+, (lesbian, gay, bisexual, trans, plus other related identities), inclusion and visibility.

 The Rainbow Flag Award encourages a whole organisation approach to LGBT+ inclusion, as well as developing strategies to effectively challenge and combat LGBTphobic bullying.

-Committing your school or college to the Rainbow Flag Award is a commitment to improve the lives of all the young people that you work with, as well as the LGBT+ young people in your care, those from LGBT+ families, and LGBT+ staff members.
+Committing your school or organisation to the Rainbow Flag Award is a commitment to improve the lives of all the young people that you work with, as well as the LGBT+ young people in your care, those from LGBT+ families, and LGBT+ staff members.

 THE RAINBOW FLAG AWARD IS NOT PRESCRIPTIVE, WE DO NOT TELL YOU WHAT TO DO…

-Instead, we help you self-identify and self-determine which are the most appropriate ways to implement positive LGBT+ inclusion in your settings, that best compliments your staff, your students, your parents and your wider communities.
+Instead, we help you self-identify and self-determine which are the most appropriate ways to implement positive LGBT+ inclusion in your settings, that best compliments your staff, your young people and your wider communities.

 Through a year-long process of self-assessment and ongoing monitoring and feedback, schools and youth organisations have access to a variety of resources and interventions, helping them meet set standards in their own way.

 FIND OUT MORE:

 We will host termly online Rainbow Flag Award discovery event, a chance to find out more about the award and have all your questions answered.